Student sitting in classroom

 What Will You Study?

-Our department focuses on doing history rather than simply memorizing it.
-Our courses introduce students to the history of the United States, Europe, Latin America, Africa, Asia, and the world.
+The History faculty focus on doing history rather than simply memorizing it.
+Our courses introduce students to the history of the United States, Europe, Latin America, Africa, and Asia, from the ancient to the contemporary world.
 Our intermediate and advanced courses consider these regions within specific frameworks of historical understanding, including class, gender, ethnicity, race, culture, society, religion, art, architecture, politics, technology, war, and more.
+History students learn to assess past evidence and conflicting interpretations about the past.
+History classes provide opportunities to engage critically on sources produced in the past and about the past.
+History students learn how to combine different kinds of evidence to make coherent arguments.
+They learn how history has been used as a tool of other interests.
+History students engage in respectful debate, achieve perspective, and analyze the magnitude and significance of events and ideas in the past.

 Unique Learning Opportunities